-The other categories of laws as well as regulatory acts may be deferred to the Constitutional Court, either by the President of the Republic, or by the Prime Minister, or by the President of the National Assembly or one-tenth of the Deputies, or by the President of the Supreme Court, or by any citizen or any moral person damaged by the contested law or act.
+The other categories of law, as well as the regulatory acts may be deferred to the Constitutional Court, either by the President of the Republic, or by the Prime Minister, or by the Presidents of the Chambers of the Parliament or one-tenth of the members of each Chamber, or by the Presidents of the Court of Cassation, of the Council of State and of the Judicial Court, Administrative [Court] and [Court] of Accounts, or by any citizen or any juridical person affected by the law or the contested act.

 The Constitutional Court decides, according to a contradictory procedure of which modalities are established by the organic law, within the time period of one month.
-However, at the demand of the government and in case of urgency, this time period is reduced to eight days.
+However, at the demand of the Government and in case of urgency, this time period is reduced to eight days.
 The recourse suspends the time period of promulgation of the law or the application of the act.